 While new car rebates and incentives are great, you still need to be an educated consumer.
 Before you head into the dealership, understand what discounts and incentives are available to you.
 It's also good to know what a good price for the car you're looking at truly is.
 And always negotiate the price before any rebates or incentives are applied.
 Then, all you have to do is drive off the dealer lot in your new car with a smile on your face.

-For more information about car rebates and incentives, follow the links on the next page.
+For more information about car rebates and incentives, follow the links below.